USS Nautilus (1799)

 Nautilus was a schooner launched in 1799.
 The United States Navy purchased her in May 1803 and commissioned her USS Nautilus; she thus became the first ship to bear that name.
 She served in the First Barbary War.
-She was altered to a brigantine.
+She was altered to a brig.
 The British captured Nautilus early in the War of 1812 and renamed her HMS Emulous.
 After her service with the Royal Navy, the Admiralty sold her in 1817.

 Origins

-Henry Spencer built Nautilus in 1799 as a merchant vessel on the Eastern Shore of Maryland.
+Henry Spencer built Nautilus on 1799 as a merchant vessel on the Eastern Shore of Maryland.
 The Navy purchased her at Baltimore, Maryland, from Thomas Tennant.
-She was commissioned 24 June 1803, under Lieutenant Richard Somers.
+She was commissioned on 24 June 1803, under Lieutenant Richard Somers.

 First Barbary War

 Nautilus sailed to Hampton Roads, whence she got underway on 30 June for the Mediterranean, carrying dispatches for the U.S. Mediterranean Squadron stationed there assigned to protect the interests of the United States and its citizens residing or trading in that area, and threatened at that time by the Barbary States.

 Nautilus arrived at Gibraltar on 27 July and departed again on the 31st to deliver dispatches to Captain John Rodgers in John Adams, then returned to Gibraltar to await the arrival of Commodore Edward Preble, in Constitution, and join his squadron.
 Constitution arrived at Gibraltar on 12 September, and after provisioning, the squadron, less Philadelphia, sailed 6 October with vessels of Capt.
 Rodgers's squadron to Tangier.
 This display of naval strength induced the Emperor of Morocco to renew the treaty of 1786.

 On 31 October 1803, the Tripolitans captured Philadelphia and the squadron's interests came to focus on Tripoli and Tunis.
 Using Syracuse as their rendezvous point, the vessels appeared off Tunis and Tripoli at different times between November 1803 and May 1804.
 In February 1804, while Lieutenant Stephen Decatur daringly sailed Intrepid into Tripoli harbor and burned the captured Philadelphia, Nautilus cruised off Tunis.
+On 16 February she captured Maltese brigantine Mominato Crucifisso (or St. Crucifiso) 4-5 leagues off Tripoli.
+The vessel has a pass allowing her to travel to Tripoli in ballast to receive bullocks, and only bullocks, purchased for use of the British garrison at Malta.
+When stopped inbound she had cargo on board in violation of the pass.
+Court later ordered her to be released.